 “What we have to develop is a climate of respect,” she says.
 “I don’t think the union movement is expecting miracles.
 But people are really hungry for a change in approach.

-The Real Issue: Election to decide which party sets B.C.’s economic course for decades
+The Real Issue: Election to decide which party sets B.C.’s economic course for decades“It may sound like a platitude.
+R-E-S-P-E-C-T. But it makes a difference.”

 The reversion to provincial sales tax (PST) means the province’s industries and businesses are returned to a complex tax regime that makes B.C. a less attractive place to invest.
 Reforms may be imperative.